cypator/splate-api/source/index.html.md

 | ts              | String   | Yes      | Unix epoch time                                |

 ### Signature generation
-Signature needs to be generated at the time of making login request.
+Signature needs to be generated at the time of login request.
 It can be generated using the following steps:

 * Generate a string by concatenating password and constant string "/verify"
 * Signature would be Base64 encoded hash of the above string generates using HMAC SHA256 algorithm.

 > Java code sample

 ```java
 import javax.crypto.Mac;
 import javax.crypto.spec.SecretKeySpec;